highcharts/node-export-server/README.md

 Convert Highcharts.JS charts to static image files.

+# Breaking changes in v2.1.0

+Version 2.1.0 has a couple of breaking changes:

+  * Log destinations must now exist before starting file logging
+  * When running in server mode, the following options are now disabled by default:
+    - `callback`
+    - `resources`
+    - `customCode`

+Disabled options can be enabled by adding the `--allowCodeExecution` flag when starting the server.
+Using this flag is not recommended, and should not be done unless the server is sandboxed and not reachable on the public internet.

 ## What & Why

 This is a node.js application/service that converts [Highcharts.JS](http://highcharts.com) charts to static image files.